adlnet/xAPI-Spec/xAPI.md

 * Attachments.
 These are not part of statements and an LRS will return statements without attachments when the client requests this (see the [Statement API's](#stmtapi) "attachments" parameter for details).

+* Case sensitivity.
+Some properties are case insensitive and changes in case therefore do not affect immutability.
+For example the domain portion an e-mail address is case insensitive.
+It is recommended to use lowercase for any case insensitive text.

 The following explictly are **not** exceptions and **are** covered by this rule: